 Support critical family conversations

-Discussing healthcare, including end-of-life care, is often uncomfortable and emotionally charged, which is why you should encourage clients to start the conversation early.
-Share resources from The Conversation Project to help clients articulate their wishes.
+Discussing healthcare and end-of-life care is often uncomfortable and emotionally charged, which is why you should encourage clients to start the conversation early.